Svelto Methodology Framework

 Publication Status: This document is publicly available at docs.svelto.io/methodology/v1.
 No confidentiality restrictions apply.
 Auditors may reference, cite, or distribute this document without permission.

-Note: This document does not describe technical implementation details.
-It describes the methodology — the rules, constraints, and human obligations the system enforces.
+Note: This document does not describe every implementation detail of the product.
+It describes the methodology — the governing rules, evidence constraints, and human obligations that make Svelto's records reviewable.

 2. Policy Ingestion: Dual-Vector Semantic Constriction